-A minimum of 60% of required credit hours must be unique to each degree and cannot be used for dual credit.
+"Shared Credit" refers to credit awarded toward a COGS degree or certification program for course work completed in another NEOMED academic degree program.
+Each COGS degree program has a minimum number of required credit hours that must be unique to the program and cannot be used for dual credit.
 Departments and programs may impose more stringent shared credit limits but may not exceed the University limit.
+Refer to the COGS - Transfer Credit and Advanced Standing Policy for limits.